 In other words when it comes to the central message, much of how we receive it depends on what (and Who!) we are bringing to it, which may suggest the writers and director managed it fairly well after all.
 Remember, “Amazing Grace” will be competing in a Broadway world in which the aptly named “Kinky Boots” is one of the hottest tickets in town right now.
 As a Christian, I have no problem with the writers, deliberately or not, being wise as serpents but gentle as doves with their portrayal of Newton’s conversion.

-I do though whole-heartedly agree with reviewers that we need a little more understanding of how the famous hymn “Amazing Grace” itself came to be penned, and at least hear more about Newton’s later life and ministry, and a note about his impact on William Wilberforce.
-I think I’d like to see him up late at night crumpling paper as he goes through his drafts perhaps!
+I do though whole-heartedly agree with reviewers who said that we need a little more understanding of how the famous hymn “Amazing Grace” itself came to be penned, and perhaps a note about his impact on William Wilberforce, the British member of parliament who led the campaign to end slavery there.

 Still, this epic story of transformation deserves a wider Broadway stage, and I believe it will find one there in audiences thirsty for a powerful and beautifully told redemption story.
 One based on God’s extraordinary, real life work of turning a dissolute slave trader into a man who could write from the heart,